LukusCRichards/Weapon_Scope_Package/Weapon Scope Documentation.md

 1 GameObject with the Weapon you want to be able to zoom with (E.G. A sniper)

+1 UI Canvas with a GameObject containing an Image component

 1 Script

 1 Animator Component (for aiming amination)